 A major skill that can help us with this kind of reactivity to not getting our way all the time is emotional intelligence.

-Emotional intelligence was famously demonstrated by the 1960s “marshmallow experiment” in which children (ages 3–5) were put in a room with a single marshmallow and told that if they refrained from eating it while the researcher briefly left the room, they would be rewarded with two marshmallows.
+Emotional intelligence was famously demonstrated by the 1960s “” in which children (ages 3–5) were put in a room with a single marshmallow and told that if they refrained from eating it while the researcher briefly left the room, they would be rewarded with two marshmallows.

 What ensued was absolutely adorable, as well as insightful into the range of restraint and forethought children exhibit.
 Some children sat patiently, others licked the marshmallow but didn’t eat it.